i11g/Continuous-Integration-Pipeline-Using-GitHub-Actions/README.md

 * [License](#license)

 ## General Information
-The repo represent a CI project developed on a WEb App using Git Hub Actions
+The repo represent a CI project developed on a Web App using Git Hub Actions

 ## Technologies Used
 - Git Hub Actions